🚀

 For example, instead of writing up quotes for each customer that requests one, you could automate the process by automatically calculating the quote total based on user inputs.

-Different Types of Gravity Forms Calculations
+Different types of Gravity Forms calculations

 There are so many ways to do calculations in Gravity Forms, including: